KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 - Then, click "Go to Monitoring hub"

 ## Pipeline 2
-#### Pipeline Orchestration For Crypto News & Opinions Using Data Factory
+#### Pipeline Orchestration For Crypto News and Opinions Using Data Factory
 Creating Pipeline using Data Factory to orchestrate everything that we have done so far in this end to end project.
 - Go into your workspace
 - Click on your Data Factory Pipeline